leo-le-07/onboarding-codenote-client/README.md

 $ yarn install
 $ yarn start
 ```
-You'll see the website is broken when trying to use some features because we already removed `isAuthenticated` internal state from `App` component and remove passing `childProps` to `ScreensRoot` component as well.
+You'll see the website broken when trying to use some features because we've already removed `isAuthenticated` internal state from `App` component as well as `childProps` from `ScreensRoot` component.

 #### Basic requirement
-The requirement is that we'll manage state by redux and make the website works normally again.
+Manage state by redux and make our website works normally again.

 #### Submit Pull Request
 When finishing, please create a pull request to branch `task-2/working-with-redux`